Joesirven/tsa/journals/dominick_cross.md

 Started on plans list frontend.

 # 28 August
-Data displayed on plans list page
+Data displayed on plans list page.

 # 29 August
+Made form page for making a new plan but can't fully test until login is made.
+Started on edit plan page.